 Tell your doctor right away if you have any serious side effects, including: easy bruising/bleeding, muscle pain, shaking (tremor), decrease in sexual interest/ability, fast/pounding heartbeat.

-Get medical help right away if you have any very serious side effects, including: black stools, vomit that looks like coffee grounds, seizures.
+Get medical help right away if you have any very serious side effects, including: black stools, vomit that looks like coffee grounds, seizures, eye pain/swelling/redness, vision changes (such as seeing rainbows around lights at night, blurred vision).

 Rarely, males may have a painful or prolonged erection lasting 4 or more hours.
 If this occurs, stop using this drug and get medical help right away, or permanent problems could occur.